alejandrozf/abcl-memory-compiler/README.md

 # abcl-memory-compiler
 ### _Alejandro Zamora Fonseca <ale2014.zamora@gmail.com>_

-A way to compile source code for create Java classes at runtime!
+A way to compile Java source code for create Java classes at runtime with ABCL!

-This a wrapper over the library InMemoryJavaCompiler(https://github.com/trung/InMemoryJavaCompiler)
+Internally it uses the Java library InMemoryJavaCompiler(https://github.com/trung/InMemoryJavaCompiler)

+ABCL is very good for interact with external Java libraries.
+But there are cases when this integration is not enougth.
+With this library you have now the maximum flexibility by writing Java code directly to create runtime clases and this way integrate any Java code with ABCL.

 Usage: